mohammad-rowshan/Weight-Distribution-of-Polar-Codes/README.md

 These scripts have been implemented based on the recursive process demonstrated in the following paper and used to generate the results for the examples provided in this paper:

-M. Rowshan, V-F Dragoi, ``A Tutorial on Weight Structure of Polar Codes," submitted to the special issue on error correction codes of IEEE BITS.
+M. Rowshan, V-F Dragoi, ``A Tutorial on Weight Structure of Polar Codes," submitted to the Special Issue on Error-Correcting Codes of IEEE BITS magazine.

 The WEF gives the number of codewords for each possible Hamming weight and is useful for understanding **minimum distance** and **error performance** of a code.